sbjame/ThailandCircuitGps/README.md

 BASE_URL=your_api_url_from_other_project
 ```
 BASE_API setup

-The value of NEXT_PUBLIC_BASE_API comes from another project:
+The value of BASE_URL comes from another project.

 👉 [API](https://github.com/sbjame/ThailandCircuitGpsApi/tree/main)

 Clone and run the other project.

 Find the API base URL (usually something like http://localhost:5000/api).

 Copy that URL and paste it into BASE_URL in this project’s .env

 ### Running Locally